 Blur not only adds an element of mystery but also creates an uncommon distortion that elevates a mundane self portrait.
 You can either create the blur at the time of shooting, or afterwards in post-processing apps.

 In the image above, I photographed myself turning my head slowly using the KitCamera app long shutter effect.
 Long shutter, also known as slow shutter, produces a motion blur effect.
 Anything that moves in the photo will blur and anything stationary will stay in focus.

-Many apps allow you to add creative blur to a photo that you’ve already taken.
+Many apps allow you to blur photos on iPhone.
 Experiment with different blur effects such as a gaussian blur (soft, smoothing effect), motion blur or depth of field.

 9. Multiply Yourself

 Another fun thing you can try is to take multiple shots and combine them in unusual ways.
 In the photo below, I took three different photos of myself sitting on the couch.